-Jax Taylor also feels ashamed over some of his on-camera behavior, such as conflicts he's had with girlfriend Brittany Cartwright on the Vanderpump Rules spin-off, Jax and Brittany Take Kentucky.
-“I pride myself on [the fact that] we have a real show and I’m not going to sit there and sugarcoat things,” he tells In Touch.
+“I pride myself on [the fact that] we have a real show and I’m not going to sit there and sugarcoat things,” Jax shared in 2018.
 “With cameras there or not, this is how I am.
 Do I regret some things?
 Yeah, of course.
 I wish I didn’t talk to Brittany the way I did, and I kind of mistreated her a little bit.
 I kind of caught myself off-guard and the way I spoke to her was uncalled for.”

 He added, “But that’s just real life, though.
 It’s real.
 Just because there are cameras I’m not going to be like, ‘Oh, I’m going to do this and act like this.’
 That’s just not how our show works.
 I think that’s why our show works so well — because we are a real show.”

 Similarly, Katie has weighed in on the rumors, hinting that VPR is somewhere in the middle.